jonathanlb/cat-wrangler/README.md

-# cat-wrangler
+# Cat Wrangler
-Cat Wrangler presents a web-based interface to a database collecting users' availability for time options.
+Cat Wrangler presents a web-based interface to a database collecting users' availability for time scheduling options.
 Individual user responses are not published, except to authenticated event managers, but Cat Wrangler presents aggregate availability to individuals.